BriancaKnight/MOOD/README.md

 4. On your local computer, create a working directory of your choice.
 5. In this new directory, via the terminal, type `$ git clone https://github.com/BriancaKnight/MOOD`.
 6. Open Xcode and select opening MOOD from the available projects.
-7. View this project by using the built-in preview in Xcode.
+7. View this project by using the built-in preview in Xcode from the ContentView file.

 ## Known Bugs